pedroknup/spotted-app/README.md

 ### Breakthrough

-My idea was to create a web application that looks native and with all, or almost all, features of a native app (such as camera, geo-location, get unique device identifier, store presence etc).
+My idea was to create a web application that looks native and with all, or almost all, features of a native app (such as camera, geo-location, get unique device identifier, app stores presence etc).
 For this, I used Meteor for the web application and React Native to load the meteor app through a webview, using WebViewBridge to communicate between the two sides.